-The Bring Your Own Key (BYOK) feature is available to customers that are on Premier Support.
-Appian customers must purchase Premier Support to use the functionality described below.
+The Bring Your Own Key (BYOK) feature is available to customers that are on Advanced or Enterprise Support.
+Appian customers must purchase Advanced or Enterprise Support to use the functionality described below.
 The functionality described below is not included in the base Appian platform.

 Appian Cloud provides multiple Bring Your Own Key (BYOK) configurations options to our customers.
 This article provides a summary of the offering, along with procedural steps to guide you through the process to take advantage of this feature.

 With BYOK, you now have decryption control of the disk that contains their data.
 You may use your own Encryption Keys to secure the disk that stores your data within your Appian Cloud environments.
 Appian Cloud currently offers two configurations options for customer owned keys:

 Below, we will give a summary of each configuration option, as well as the procedural steps to step each up.

 When using AWS CloudHSM, data encryption is accomplished using two different encryption keys: (1) the Key Encryption Key (KEK) and (2) the Data Encryption Key (DEK).
 The KEK encrypts the DEK which in turn is used to encrypt the data on the disk.
 With BYOK, you will be able to use both keys hosted in your AWS HSM.

 To communicate with your AWS CloudHSM instance, AWS puts an Elastic Network Interface (ENI) in a subnet inside your AWS account.
 The ENI can interact with the HSM residing in a separate VPC in an AWS account that is owned by AWS CloudHSM.
 Appian Cloud instances will communicate with this VPC via an IPsec VPN tunnel.
 Then, Appian Cloud instances hosting the encrypted disk with your data data will establish an end-to-end Transport Layer Security (TLS) connection with the HSM to perform the API calls.